formigone/full-stack-coding-exercise/README.md

 You do not need to worry about
 * Authorization or authentication
 * Deployment

-## What We Are Looking For
-We will be examining your Git repository prior to your interview.
-Please include the version of Node and MongoDB that you used in your pull request.
-Additionally, we will ask for you to demonstrate the functionality during the interview.

 ## Functionality
 ### List of Site Flags for an Individual Site